Part 6 - Part 5

 The Central Nervous System is composed of the Brain and Spinal cord.
 All the Nerves external to the Brain and Spinal Cord are considered to belong to the Peripheral Nervous System, which extends to the rest of the Body.

-By forming a vast network of Nervous connections to and from the Brain to all components of the Physique, the Central Nervous System manages the Body via the Peripheral Nervous System.
+By forming a vast network of Nervous connections to and from the Brain, to all components of the Physique, the Central Nervous System manages signals throughout the Body via the Peripheral Nervous System.

-Both the Voluntary and Involuntary systems are incorporated, and their functions are executed, within this network.
+Both Voluntary, and Involuntary, systems, are incorporated, and their functions executed, within this dense network.

-Although it is considered to be one entity, the Human Nervous System can be divided into two distinct modes of operation, as follows below.
+Although it is considered as one entity, the Human Nervous System can be divided into two distinct modes of operation, as follows below.

-Much Brain capacity is devoted to Involuntary functions, such as Blood Circulation, Temperature, and Sugar Levels, and Body Temperature.
+Much of our Brain mass is devoted to Involuntary functions, such as Blood Circulation, Sugar Levels, and Body Temperature.

-Other involuntary functions are Breathing, Digestion, Damage Repair etc, and generally maintaining body Homeostasis.
-That is, Balanced Internal Conditions, regardless of the external environment - until a threat appears, and our Sympathetic Nervous System prepares our body for such an event.
+Other Involuntary functions are Breathing, Digestion, Damaged cell Repair etc, and generally maintaining body Homeostasis.
+That is, Balanced Internal Conditions, regardless of external environment conditions - until, or unless, a threat appears.
+If, or when, we face a threat, our Sympathetic Nervous System prepares our body for such an event.

-In common with many other creatures we are, in effect, self regulating, self maintaining, machines.
+In common with many of our fellow creatures, Humans are self regulating, self maintaining machines.
 Featuring powerful Emotions.

-Even with all our biological activities adequately catered for, the redundant capacity of the Human Brain is substantial, and can be considered to be available to devote to Intelligence and Cognitive pursuits.
+Even having all our Biological activities adequately catered for, the redundant capacity of the Human Brain is substantial, and can be considered to be available to devote to Intelligence and Cognitive pursuits.
+Including directing competent conduct.

 Brain structure automation leaves one free to concentrate on, and develop, this Intelligence.
 Along with our cognitive, and other, abilities and capacities.

-As it's name suggests, the Involuntary System (Autonomic Nervous System) is entirely automatic.
+As it's precise title suggests, the Involuntary System, or Autonomic Nervous System is entirely automatic.

-Although it is known it is possible for an individual to gain Conscious control over Heart Beat, via biofeedback, and Consciously influence some other functions, as evidenced by a few extreme feats in extreme sports, it is not possible to Consciously override the Autonomic Nervous System and take complete control.
+Notwithstanding it is known to be possible for an individual to access Conscious control over his or her Heart Beat, via biofeedback, and Consciously influence other functions, evidenced by a few extreme feats in extreme sports, it is not possible for any individual to Consciously override the Autonomic Nervous System and take complete control.

 But there is much we can do to alleviate the stress modern living places on our Involuntary Nervous System, by taking charge of our Voluntary Nervous System.

-The Involuntary Nervous System is divided into two subsystems, known respectively as the Sympathetic and Parasympathetic.
+The Involuntary Nervous System is divided into two subsystems, recognized respectively as the Sympathetic, and Parasympathetic.

-The Sympathetic Nervous System prepares the Body for Fight or Flight in response to perceived threats.
-Whether real or imagined, matters not.
-It sallies forth and achieves this readiness via Chemical and Electrical signals, with some grim results, including:
+The Sympathetic Nervous System organizes the Body, in preparation for Fight or Flight in response to perceived threats.
+Whether threats are real or imagined, matters not.
+It sallies forth and accomplishes this readiness via Chemical and Electrical signals with distressing and disturbing consequences, including:

-Apart from increased Heart Beat from genuine exercise, and Sweating, all these conditions are disruptive to Homeostasis and detrimental to Health.
+Apart from increased Heart Beat, arising from purposeful exercise, and Sweating, every one of these conditions is disruptive to Homeostasis and detrimental to Health.
 Particularly long term Health, if the sympathetic response is permitted to persist.

-The Sympathetic System's counterpart, the Parasympathetic, works quietly and unobtrusively in the background to Maintain, Repair, Relax, and Balance the Body's requirements when the Sympathetic is not activated.
+The Sympathetic Nervous System's counterpart, the Parasympathetic, works diligently and unobtrusively in the background to perform Maintenance.
+In order to Repair, Relax, and Balance the Body's requirements when the Sympathetic is not activated.

-In Modern Society our Parasympathetic Nervous System can endure an unnecessarily heavy workload.
-But, thankfully, by learning and applying the skills offered within Personal Development there is much we can do to reduce this inordinate burden.
+In Modern Society, our Parasympathetic System tends to endure an unnecessarily heavy workload.
+But thankfully, by learning and applying the skills offered by Personal Development there is much we can do to reduce this inordinate burden.

 This is the element of our Nervous make-up that permits influence over our Conscious physical activities, our Emotions, and our Thought.
-And it is, not surprisingly, the instrument used for Personal Development.
+And it is the instrument used for Personal Development.

-Hopefully, this brief overview of Nervous System functions has whet your appetite to learn more about how you tick.
+Hopefully, this all too brief overview of Nervous System functions has whet your appetite to learn more about how you tick.

 The Human Nervous System Rocks!